CT15/CodeCount/README.md

 Below are the steps of how the counting of lines of code is done:
   1. A temporary file in the `process` directory is created
-  2. The content of a file is copied into the temporary file
+  2. The content of a file is copied into the temporary file without mltiline comments
-  3. All comments from the temporary file are removed
-  4. The remaining lines in the temporary file are counted
+  3. The lines in the temporary file are counted ignoring blank lines and comment lines
-  5. The temporary file in the `process` directory is cleaned
+  4. The temporary file in the `process` directory is removed
-  6. Steps 1 to 5 are repeated till all files are parsed
+  5. Steps 1 to 4 are repeated till all files are parsed
-  7. The temporary file in the `process` directory is removed

 ## Usage